 MarketMuse uses a patented system and method of semantic keyword analysis, which is a combination of:

 - Bayesian statistical methods (a collection of algorithms that measure, for example, co-occurrence).
-Our methods are generally patterned from Latent Dirichlet Allocation which was invented in 2003 and is substantially different from Latent Semantic Indexing from the ’80s and TF-IDF from the ’70s
+Our methods are generally patterned from Latent Dirichlet Allocation which was invented in 2003 and is substantially different from Latent Semantic Indexing from the ’80s and TF-IDF (what SEO PowerSuite uses) from the ’70s

 - Natural language processing that measures, for example, the relationships between concepts in the English language and their specificity.